Neural Minimum Weight Perfect Matching for Quantum Error Codes: Background

-where $\mathcal{M}$ denotes the set of all possible perfect matchings on $G$.
+Let $G = (V, E)$ be a weighted undirected graph, where $V$ is a set of vertices and $E$ is a set of edges, with each edge $(u, v) \in E$ assigned a weight $w_{uv}$.
+A \textit{matching} $M \subseteq E$ is a subset of edges such that no two edges share a common vertex.
+A matching is \textit{perfect} if every vertex in $V$ is incident to exactly one edge in $M$.
+The MWPM problem seeks the perfect matching $M^*$ that minimizes the total weight, where $\mathcal{M}$ denotes the set of all perfect matchings on $G$.
 The problem can be solved in polynomial time using the Blossom algorithm \cite{edmonds1965paths}.
 The algorithm's defining feature is its handling of odd cycles, which typically block such searches.
-When an odd cycle is encountered, the algorithm contracts the entire loop into a single virtual node called a "blossom."
+When an odd cycle is encountered, the algorithm contracts the loop into a single virtual node called a "blossom."
 This contraction simplifies the graph topology, allowing the algorithm to bypass the obstruction and find a global solution before expanding the blossom back to fix the local connections.
+In the context of topological decoding, the MWPM constructs a graph where vertices correspond to syndrome defects and edges represent potential error chains.
+The weight assigned to an edge functions as a probabilistic cost, typically derived from the negative log-likelihood of the error chain.
+Consequently, finding the minimum weight matching is equivalent to identifying the most probable physical error configuration consistent with the observed syndrome.
+Due to its polynomial efficiency and high accuracy, MWPM has become the standard decoder for surface codes.